Gary Neville: Arsenal played like Premier League-winning team against Tottenham in perfect preparation for Man City

 Arsenal defied fitness fears to beat Tottenham 1-0 in the North London derby; the Gunners have moved two points behind leaders Man City ahead of trip to the Etihad Stadium next weekend; watch Man City vs Arsenal live on Sky Sports next Sunday, kick-off 4.30pm

-Gary Neville believes Arsenal played with the experience of a Premier League-winning team in their North London derby win at Tottenham - and believes it was the perfect preparation for next weekend's mouth-watering tie at Manchester City.
+Gary Neville believes Arsenal played with the experience of a Premier League-winning team in their North London derby win at Tottenham - adding it was the perfect preparation for next weekend's mouth-watering tie at Manchester City.

 Arsenal soaked up the pressure at the Tottenham Hotspur Stadium before snatching victory thanks to Gabriel's header after the hour mark.